PKP class EN71: Service history

-The EN71 series are operated by Przewozy Regionalne (Regional Transport) and Szybka Kolej Miejska (Fast Urban Railway) in the Tricity, EN71-046 was used for 3 weeks by Szybka Kolej Miejska in Warsaw.
+The EN71 series are operated by Polregio and Tricity Rapid Urban Railway in the Tricity area, EN71-046 was used for 3 weeks by Rapid Urban Railway (Warsaw).
 As has been mentioned in the History section, the new EN71s were set to work on the Kraków-Zakopane route, which had been electrified in 1975.
 In the years that followed, the series saw use on the routes to Krynica and Szklarska Poręba.
 At the beginning of the 1990s, several EN71s were modernised and became more comfortable (1st class carriages were also built).
 These new EN71s were assigned to a new service called RegioPlus before becoming superseded by the ED72 series.

 Service in other countries

 Total of 37 four-carriage units were exported to Yugoslavia along with the three-carriage EN57 in the 1960s and 1970s.
-A few have recently returned to Poland, purchased by Koleje Mazowieckie (Masovia Railways) and various other companies.
+A few have recently returned to Poland, purchased by Masovian Railways and various other companies.